Thursday, September 22 to Sunday, September, 24, 2016

 There are only five en-suite tents with indoor and outdoor showers.
 I highly recommend the outdoor shower.
 They are well spaced to allow for privacy.
 Each tent has a viewing deck, with two sun loungers, overlooking the flood plain.
 Allan and I both spent time reading or just being.
 The rooms had incredible views across the valley, from the bed, through the sheer mosquito net front.
 The beds were comfy and the furniture made from reclaimed wood.

-There were lions and elephants were roaming outside the tent in the middle of the night.
+Lions and elephants were roaming outside the tent in the middle of the night.
 Guests must be accompanied by staff after dark, as they come to and from rooms.
-There are walkie-talkies in the room to call the escort.
+There were walkie-talkies in the room to call the escort.
 The camp is elevated on a small hill so there are good views here, and game can be spotted without even leaving camp.

-Little Oliver’s has their dinning area in the open, under the stars.
+Little Oliver’s dinning area in the open, under the stars.

 Asilia strives to make a positive impact on the wilderness areas where it has a presence, benefiting both nature and the local people.

 One of my top three camps in Tanzania.